 Even after succeeding in all the activities related to a merger deal, there are still certain unpredictable circumstances that could lead to the failure of the merger.
-Let us have a look at some of such volatile influences:

 - Political Instability: If there is a single government, there may be a lack of growth.
 Or worst-case scenario, a new government could bring up entirely different laws that goes against the favorable environment of your merger deal.
 Thus, shaking up the dynamics of the deal.

 - Cross-border Deal: In the case of a cross-border deal between two countries, currency fluctuations can cause unforeseen damages to the acquisitional deal.

 - Diverse-culture management: Different cultures have different working capacities and dynamics.
 For instance, in a deal between Japan and India, the work cultures are quite unmatched.
 In Japan, there are 15 hours of work, and 9 hours of other activities; in India, there are 11 hours of work and the remaining 13 for other tasks.
 Under dire circumstances, if Indians are compelled to work 15 hours, their productivity will wane.

 In any of the above-mentioned predicaments, the merger deal can downturn incurring heavy losses to the buyer company.

 Q1.
 What is meant by merger and acquisition?